lionlai1989/lionlai1989.github.io/_posts/2024-01-01-nvidia-gpu-setup-guide.markdown

 to remove everything that has already been installed and initiate the process from a clean state.

-Here are two links that might be helpful:
+Here are the links that might be helpful:

 1. [Official guide to remove CUDA Toolkit and driver](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#removing-cuda-toolkit-and-driver)
 2. [Stack Overflow question on uninstalling NVIDIA Driver and CUDA Toolkit](https://stackoverflow.com/questions/56431461/how-to-remove-cuda-completely-from-ubuntu)